-- All youth in legal guardianship/kinship care on, or after, age 16 are eligible for all Chafee funds, EXCEPT housing assistance.
+- All youth reunified with family or in legal guardianship/kinship care on, or after, age 16 are eligible for all Chafee funds, EXCEPT housing assistance.
 These youth are also eligible for ETV funds.

 These services are not meant to replace permanency planning.
 The greatest support for youth transitioning from foster care to adulthood is a caring adult.

 During the process of planning for the youth’s transition to adulthood, caring adults should be identified and contacted to either establish or strengthen that connection.